 Establish acceptable Quality Level of Service (QLOS) thresholds.
 The QLOS methodologies and measures are outlined in the 2013 Florida Department of Transportation Quality/Level of Service Handbook, as amended.
 The City shall periodically measure levels of service for motorists, pedestrians, and bicyclists on facilities throughout the City.
 The City shall strive to maintain balance of QLOS for all users.
+[Complete by 2025]

 Implement land use strategies that support "park once environments", increase vehicular trip capture, reduce vehicle dependence, promote non-vehicular travel, and decrease Vehicle Miles Traveled (VMT), through development of mixeduse projects by requiring vehicular and pedestrian interconnection between adjacent properties, and by providing connections to transit facilities.
+(Expanded A-1.6)